QuTech-Delft/OpenQL/docs/compiler_passes.rst

 	the heuristic essentially transforms each circuit from start to end;
 	doing this, it maintains a map from virtual (program) qubits to real qubits (``v2r``);
-	each time that it encounters a two-qubit gate that in the current map is not NN, it inserts SWAP gates before this gate that gradually make the operand qubits NN;
+	each time that it encounters a two-qubit gate that in the current map is not NN, it inserts swap gates before this gate that gradually make the operand qubits NN;
-	when inserting the SWAP, it updates the v2r map accordingly.
+	when inserting the swap, it updates the v2r map accordingly.
 	There are many refinements to this algorithm that can be controlled through options and the configuration file.
-	The mapper pass is not generally available yet; it is in the OpenQL mapper branch.
+	The mapping pass is not generally available yet; it is in the OpenQL mapper branch.
 	It is not complete in the sense that it ignores transfer of the v2r map between kernels.
 	See :ref:`mapping`.

 - rcscheduler
-	see scheduler; resource constraints are taken into account; the result reflects the timing required during execution, i.e. also taking into account any further non-OpenQL passes and run-time stages such as:
+	resource constraints are taken into account; the result reflects the timing required during execution, i.e. also taking into account any further non-OpenQL passes and run-time stages such as:

 	* QISA assembly
 	* classical code execution (from here on these passes are executed as run-time stages)
 	* quantum microcode generation